MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-exo-rules.md

 In the Azure Information Protection policy, this label has been configured as the default label to classify emails as **General** and the label does not apply protection.

-1. In **Name**, type a name for the rule, such as `Apply Do Do Forward for General emails sent externally`.
+1. In **Name**, type a name for the rule, such as `Apply Do Not Forward for General emails sent externally`.

 2. For **Apply this rule if**: Select **The recipient is located**, select **Outside the organization**, and then select **OK**.